nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 There are however scenarios where the information to the first query identifies additional information that is required.

 For example:
-* a retrieved medication is linked to a problem that the clinician want to review
+* a retrieved medication is linked to a problem that the clinician wants to review
 * a retrieved problem is linked to several consultations that the clinician wants to review
 * a retrieved immunisation is linked to a consultation that the clinician wants to review